dotnet/docs-maui/docs/user-interface/layouts/bindablelayout.md

 </StackLayout>
 ```

-The result is that when the data bound collection is `null`, the `StackLayout` and its child views are displayed.
+The result is that when the data bound collection is `null`, the <xref:Microsoft.Maui.Controls.StackLayout> and its child views are displayed.

 :::image type="content" source="media/bindablelayout/emptyview-views.png" alt-text="Screenshot of a bindable layout empty view with multiple views.":::